DStefanow/victoriametrics-poc/presentation-content/prometheus_problems.md

 '''

 And when we scraping a lot of metrics with huge cardinality it is better to perform service restart exactly after WAL write because we have fewer segments for restore.

+## Cardinality problem
+As we can see from the above point when we have a huge cardinality we have a huge problem.
+Not only the restart but the resources needs more expand regarding CPU, memory and disk.
+The reason behind that is that - Prometheus keeps a cache of present time series ids in memory and when we receive a new data is easy to update it.
+But if we have a new entry for TS we need to insert it which is a expensive operation.
+This is why we don't want labels like user_ids, sessions, paths with 3+ combinations and etc. in our TSDB.